b9chris/flxhr-jquery-packed/README.md

     })();
     </script>

 You can also opt to include the flxhr code only if cors is not supported, using `$.getScript()`.
 This adds the time of an extra round-trip to legacy browsers like IE9 and below, but saves initialization code for browsers like IE10 Chrome.
-See demo/coonditional in this project for an example.
+See demo/conditional in this project for an example.

 You could also use the browser's User-Agent to determine whether to deliver a single minified file that does or does not include flxhr, but there is a risk your User-Agent list doesn't match reality (for example as newer browsers are released) and you end up with a broken site for some users.
 Not a reason to avoid the User-Agent route, just a reason to get the UA whitelist right and be vigilant about it.

+## Roadmap ##

+I have no plans to improve flxhr-jquery-packed further - with the browsers that require it shrinking in usage every day it's destined for the dustbin.
+That said if you do have need for it I encourage you to look at making it even smaller - there's probably still a lot of low-hanging fruit.